 Emergency Protective Orders

 If your spouse has been arrested for certain crimes, there are a couple of situations that a judge can issue what is known as an emergency protective order.
-This order is intended to protect you and your family (people that are living in your household).
+This order is intended to protect you and your family (people living in your household).

 An overview of an emergency protective order- the topic of tomorrow's blog post